heroqu/book-liner/README.md

   Raising himself a little, he perceived his wife (a most respectable lady, and one especially fond of coffee) to be just in the act of drawing newly baked rolls from the oven.
   ```

-  The text response may vary (as no two books are usually exactly the same in terms of their text contents).
+  The text response may vary as no two books are usually exactly the same, unless they are comics or some other advanced wordless literature.

 4. Splitting previously uploaded book's text into paragraphs (using new line character as delimiter):